NannyN211008/GuessTG.Database/README.md

 # Database Design

-The database was one of the most important parts of the system.
-I used SQLite because it is simple to set up and works well with Flask.
+SQLite was selected because it is lightweight, easy to configure and integrates well with Flask applications.

-The database contains two main tables:
+The database contains two tables.

-Users table:
+Users

-- user_id (primary key)
+ID (Primary Key)
-- username
+Username
-- password_hash
+Password Hash

-Guesses table:
+Guesses

-- guess_id (primary key)
+ID (Primary Key)
-- game_name
+Date
-- score
+Game
-- date
+Score
-- user_id (foreign key)
+User ID (Foreign Key)

-The relationship between these tables is important because each guess is linked to a specific user.
-This avoids duplication of data and ensures that the system stays organised.
+The relationship between these tables ensures that every submitted guess belongs to a registered user.
+This reduces duplicated information while maintaining database integrity.

 # Key Features of this project